yofayofa/stds/README.md

-# Spot the difference at saizeriya
+# Spot the difference in saizeriya

 ## Download images